 |Each course is designed to last 8-16 weeks.
 Most courses have weekly assignments.
 Some courses may allow you to complete the course before this time; however, it is important to finish the course before the end of the last week of course.

 |How do I access my online course?|

-Each online course description will contain a link to the following: registration information, textbook information, and your online course access instructions (and the information on how to figure out your user id and password).
+Each online course description will contain a link to the following: registration information, textbook information, and your online course access instructions.

 |When can I access my online course?|

 Course sites on Sakai usually become available on the course start date to students who have registered and paid in advance.
 Course access may be delayed for students who register or pay late.